zicongwei/IDD-Fa19-Lab3/README.md

 ### 1. Reading and writing values to the Arduino EEPROM

 **a.
 Does it matter what actions are assigned to which state?
 Why?**
+Yes, because we cant do 'read' after 'clear, for the actions of read, clear, and write.

 **b.
 Why is the code here all in the setup() functions and not in the loop() functions?**
 because we only want to do the action once, instead of constantly reading, wriitng, and clearing etc.